ThePythonist/TuringMachinePiGenerator/README.md

 python3 turing.pu pi.tur "12345" 2
 ```
 would cause the read/write head to start over the cell containing the symbol "3".

+Once the simulator is running, the controls are the following:
+* Space: Toggle manual mode
+* Enter: Run one step of the simulation (only works in manual mode)
+* Left/Right arrow keys: Change speed
+* T: Toggle between "static head" and "static tape" view
+* Escape: Exit simulator

 ## Using the generator